 The power clean is an overall muscle developer which increases explosion.
 It is the best exercise for converting the strength obtained from other exercises into real power.

 The power clean is a very technical lift which combines the deadlift, the high pull and also the front squat.

 The power clean is a variation of the clean.
 The clean is an easy movement to get into.
 I have listed the basics for you so you know what to look for when doing this.
 It’s very important to make sure you are doing this properly and effectively because it is the one of the best strength training movements you can do.
 The easiest way to learn how to power clean is breaking it down into 4 steps.

 What you will need is very simple.
 Use an old-fashioned barbell: a regular straight bar at first.
 Then when you are ready to do 45 pounds or more you will want to use an Olympic bar that has rotating sleeves on the ends.
 Don’t be afraid to ask a trainer on which bar you should use.

 The third position is the extension.
-This is the key part to the lift where all your power is generated.
-You want to look for triple extension (Your ankle, knee and hip.)
+This is the key part to the lift where all your power comes from.
+You want to look for triple extension (ankle, knee and hip.)
 Also make sure the bar is in a straight line and your arms stay straight.
-If you bend the arms prematurely you are not going to get the results from the movement that you are looking for.
+If you bend the arms too soon then you are not going to get the results you are looking for.

-Last position of the power clean is the catch.
-That is when the bar is sitting on or “shelved” on your clavicle.
+The last position of the power clean is the catch.
+This is when the bar is sitting on or “shelved” on your clavicle.
 Make sure your elbows are high so your triceps are parallel to the ground.
-Very important to have your angle of your torso and shin parallel as well.
+It’s very important to have your angle of your torso and shin parallel as well.

 When you get these four positions down you get the basics of a good power clean.
-Remember that when lifting heavy like this there is no need to do high reps.
-And make sure to not repeat until exhaustion.
-If the weight is too heavy do not hesitate to drop the weight.
-You will eventually get to the high weights but getting the form down first is the most important of the clean movement.
+Remember that when lifting heavy like this, there is no need to do high reps.
+If you get too tired, then rest.
+If the weight is too heavy, drop it and go for a lighter weight.
+You will eventually get to the high weights, but getting the form down first is the most important of the clean movement.